-While not suitable for artisanal fisheries, where stakeholders have worked together to reduce bycatch in largescale commercial fisheries, there have been many success stories.
+While not suitable for artisanal fisheries, when stakeholders have worked together to reduce bycatch in largescale commercial fisheries, there have been many success stories.

-The placement of observers on tuna purse seine vessels operating in the Eastern Tropical Pacific was critical to the process of accurately describing, monitoring, and ultimately reducing dolphin bycatch in that fishery5,6.
+The placement of observers on tuna purse seine vessels operating in the Eastern Tropical Pacific was critical to the process of accurately describing, monitoring, and ultimately reducing dolphin bycatch in that fishery.**

-Similarly – marine turtle bycatch has been effectively reduced in shrimp fisheries around the world through the use of observers, and the implementation of turtle-excluder devices on shrimp trawlers7.
+Similarly – marine turtle bycatch has been effectively reduced in shrimp fisheries around the world through the use of observers, and the implementation of turtle-excluder devices on shrimp trawlers.†